BrightspaceUILabs/training-activity-summary/README.md

 **Accessibility:**

-To make your usage of `d2l-labs-training-activity-summary` accessible, use the following properties when applicable:
+To make your usage of `training-activity-summary` accessible, use the following properties when applicable:

 | Attribute | Description |
 |--|--|